connorjs/tasks.how/common/hosting.api/README.md

 Centralizes shared configuration and start-up code for APIs.

 _Note: This package is structured to showcase a NuGet package existing in a polyrepo situation.
-However, given this repository actually exists as a monorepo, the sdk files are “directly referenced” from the root._
+However, given this repository actually exists as a monorepo, consumers reference this via `ProjectReference` in their `.csproj` files._

 ## Details